Beej126/GmailZero/README.md

      - another spin on where to invest my energy would be seeing if i could grok the mailspring codebase enough to enhance it... it sounds like it's c++ at it's core ([one interesting article from the main dev](https://community.getmailspring.com/t/a-free-open-source-future-for-mailspring/484))... interesting, the UI is React inside of Electron... that's pretty cool! i happen to be pretty dang good at React at this point =)
      - [hmmm actually seems to be some work on calendar circa 2020-Q1](https://github.com/Foundry376/Mailspring/issues/1492)...
      - ok it's progress but more than a year later none of my events are showing and there's a message: "Calendar is launching later this year"... gotta hand it to main dev @BenGotow ... cautionary story of how big of a lift this is to do solo =)
-     - at least he's got somewhat of a commercial model cooking for the pro features... hopefully that will keep this project alive for the long haul... nothing worse than an abandoned email client
+     - at least he's got somewhat of a commercial model cooking for the pro features... hopefully that will keep this project alive for the long haul... nothing worse than an abandoned email client project (as i look in the mirror ;)
      - and this UI looks really nice... the intro setup flow is beautiful work, GSuite called out properly, a truly pleasurable experience... especially after just stumbling through evolution's startup config =)
   - there's of course tons of email only clients out there, i.e. calendar support isn't on the radar at all
   - [Zimbra (Desktop)](https://www.zimbra.com/downloads/zimbra-desktop/) - DANG! discontinued in 2019, and now web client only... this looks like it was killer